-4.03 Promotion -- A Military Science Instructor promoted to a Senior Military Science Instructor assignment will be placed on salary class and step 010-7.
+- 4.02.1 Part time unit members who work less than one hundred thirty-eight (138) days in one (1) school year, but work a total of one hundred thirty-eight (138) or more days in two (2) consecutive school years can accumulate days worked from both years in order to qualify for step advancement.
+Days worked in the final year of accumulation cannot be combined with days worked in future years for step advancement. - 4.03 Promotion -- A Military Science Instructor promoted to a Senior Military Science Instructor assignment will be placed on salary class and step 010-7.
 If the promotion takes place during the regular school year total service in the combined assignments will be allowed toward progressive advancement on the Military Science Instructors' Salary Schedule provided the combined service qualifies as a year of service as defined in Section 4.02.

 - 4.04 Change in Salary During a School Year -- A teacher's salary cannot be changed during the term of an existing contract between the governing board of the district and the teacher unless there is a change in the teacher's assignment, duties, and responsibilities. - 4.05 Method of Payment -- The amounts shown on this salary schedule are annual salaries and will be paid at the rate of 1/10 monthly for ten months.
-Paydays normally will be the last day of the month when the central administrative offices of the district are open for business.
-September through June.
+Paydays normally will be the last day of the month when the central administrative offices of the district are open for business, September through June.